pingidentity/terraform-provider-pingdirectory/docs/data-sources/recurring_task.md

 - `log_duration` (String) The maximum age (leading up to the time the collect-support-data tool was invoked) for log content to include in the support data archive.
 - `log_file_head_collection_size` (String) The amount of data to collect from the beginning of each log file included in the support data archive.
 - `log_file_tail_collection_size` (String) The amount of data to collect from the end of each log file included in the support data archive.
-- `max_megabytes_per_second` (Number) The maximum rate, in megabytes per second, at which backups should be written.
+- `max_megabytes_per_second` (Number) When the `type` attribute is set to `backup`: The maximum rate, in megabytes per second, at which backups should be written.
+When the `type` attribute is set to `ldif-export`: The maximum rate, in megabytes per second, at which LDIF exports should be written.
 - `output_directory` (String) The directory in which the support data archive files will be placed.
 The path must be a directory, and that directory must already exist.
 Relative paths will be interpreted as relative to the server root.
 - `profile_directory` (String) The directory in which the generated server profiles will be placed.
 The files will be named with the pattern "server-profile-{timestamp}.zip", where "{timestamp}" represents the time that the profile was generated.
-- `reason` (String) The reason that the server is being taken out of in lockdown mode.
+- `reason` (String) When the `type` attribute is set to `leave-lockdown-mode`: The reason that the server is being taken out of in lockdown mode.
+When the `type` attribute is set to `enter-lockdown-mode`: The reason that the server is being placed in lockdown mode.
 - `report_count` (Number) The number of intervals of data to collect from tools that use sample-based reporting, like vmstat, iostat, and mpstat.
 A value of zero indicates that these kinds of tools should not be used to collect any information.
 - `report_interval_seconds` (Number) The duration (in seconds) between each interval of data to collect from tools that use sample-based reporting, like vmstat, iostat, and mpstat.
 - `retain_aggregate_file_size` (String) The minimum aggregate size of files that will be retained.
 The size should be specified as an integer followed by a unit that is one of "b" or "bytes", "kb" or "kilobytes", "mb" or "megabytes", "gb" or "gigabytes", or "tb" or "terabytes".
 For example, a value of "1 gb" indicates that at least one gigabyte of files should be retained.